 Research interests and PhD supervision

-Jennifer has published on a variety of Italian Renaissance works for international exhibition catalogues and is currently working on two books, one on the sixteenth-century Sienese artist Domenico Beccafumi and another on John the Baptist co-written with Professor Ben Quash.
+Jennifer has published in a variety of academic journals, books and international exhibition catalogues and is currently working on two books, one on the sixteenth-century Sienese artist Domenico Beccafumi and another on the visual and theological legacy of John the Baptist co-written with Professor Ben Quash.

 - Monochrome: Painting in Black and White, National Gallery Company, London 2017. [co-authored book]